TENACITY: Women in Jamestown and Early Virginia

 Women’s roles in the events of early Virginia history were rarely recorded.
 History gives us only fragments of their lives – a name here, a date of arrival there, a court case, a marriage or a death.
 Some of their stories have never been told.

-The special exhibition is a legacy project of the 2019 Commemoration, American Evolution, a national observance of the 400th anniversary of key historical events that occurred in Virginia in 1619 and continue to influence America today.
+The special exhibition was a legacy project of the 2019 Commemoration, American Evolution, a national observance of the 400th anniversary of key historical events that occurred in Virginia in 1619 and continue to influence America today.

-This story-driven special exhibition features artifacts, images, interactives and primary sources – some on display in America for the first time – to examine the struggles women faced in the New World and their contributions.
-Visitors can hear stories of the first English women in the Virginia colony beginning in 1608 and the Powhatan Indian women they encountered.
-Exhibits examine stories of the first documented African woman, Angelo, to arrive in Virginia in 1619, and the Virginia Company of London’s effort that same year to encourage the growth of the Jamestown colony by recruiting single English women.
-From women’s roles to women’s rights, the exhibition connects issues of the 17th century and their relevance today.
+This story-driven special exhibition featured artifacts, images, interactives and primary sources – some on display in America for the first time – to examine the struggles women faced in the New World and their contributions.
+Visitors heard stories of the first English women in the Virginia colony beginning in 1608 and the Powhatan Indian women they encountered.
+Exhibits examined stories of the first documented African woman, Angelo, to arrive in Virginia in 1619, and the Virginia Company of London’s effort that same year to encourage the growth of the Jamestown colony by recruiting single English women.
+From women’s roles to women’s rights, the exhibition connected issues of the 17th century and their relevance today.

-Along with the Jamestown-Yorktown Foundation’s collection of 17th-century objects, the special exhibition features more than 60 artifacts on loan from 22 international and national institutions, including the Victoria & Albert Museum, Museum of London, Master and Fellows of Magdalene College Cambridge, Shakespeare Birthplace Trust, National Archives, Museum of Early Southern Decorative Arts and the Virginia Department of Historic Resources.
+Along with the Jamestown-Yorktown Foundation’s collection of 17th-century objects, the special exhibition featured more than 60 artifacts on loan from 22 international and national institutions, including the Victoria & Albert Museum; Museum of London; Master and Fellows of Magdalene College Cambridge; Shakespeare Birthplace Trust; The National Archives, U.K.; Museum of Early Southern Decorative Arts and the Virginia Department of Historic Resources.

 “TENACITY” Programs & Events

 About Jamestown Settlement

 Jamestown Settlement explores the world of America’s first permanent English colony and the Powhatan Indian, English and west central African cultures that converged in the 17th century.
 Through comprehensive and immersive indoor exhibits and outdoor living-history experiences, the museum explores life in the Jamestown colony and its first century as Virginia’s capital.

 Jamestown Settlement is located on Route 31 just southwest of Williamsburg.